 Read aloud the Scripture.
 Then ask, “When Jesus asked God to take the cup of suffering from him, what did he mean?
 Have you ever had a responsibility you didn’t want to fulfill or that you really dreaded?
 Explain.
 Did you fulfill it?
 Why or why not?”

 Say, “Even though Jesus pleaded with God to take away his responsibility, in the end Jesus still said, ‘Yet not as I will, but as you will.’
 What do you think this means about responsibility?
 Jesus made the greatest sacrifice of all for us because it was what God wanted, and Jesus intended to fulfill that responsibility even though it caused him great pain.
 How can we be more like Jesus when we have a responsibility that we dread or dislike?”

 Have each child cut the top half off a plastic foam cup to make a shallow cup.
 Give each child a small handful of cloves.
-Have kids push the cloves through their cups, starting at the inside bottom and working their way up to create a “thorny” cup of suffering.
+Then have kids push the cloves through their cups, starting at the inside bottom and working their way up to create a “thorny” cup of suffering.